BS Kinesiology & Sport Sciences with Rehabilitation Specialization

 Financial Aid Affordable for you.

 If you’re a full-time, degree-seeking undergraduate, you may qualify for our merit-based scholarships with awards up to $17,000, based on your cumulative GPA and standardized test scores.
-Scholarships are available for freshmen (including test optional), transfers, international, DACA, and Dreamer applicants.
+Scholarships are available for freshmen (including test optional), transfers, and international applicants.
 Using your admissions application, we automatically determine your eligibility.

 More than 90% of our students receives some form of financial assistance.
 Apply to see if you qualify for a full array of federal and state financial aid programs.
 Just submit a Free Application for Federal Student Aid (FAFSA).
 Complete it as soon as possible since funds may be limited.
 Barry's federal school code is 001466.
 Curious about qualifying?
 Take a look at our Net Price Calculator.